Brian Steel Famous Cases: Legal Victories

 When a criminal defense attorney challenges a sitting judge and faces contempt charges for protecting client rights, it makes headlines nationwide.

-From representing high-profile celebrities in complex RICO prosecutions to proving client innocence in death penalty cases, Steel’s approach to criminal defense combines persistent ethical standards with strategic legal expertise that has influenced courts across Georgia and beyond.
+From representing high-profile celebrities in complex RICO prosecutions to proving client innocence in death penalty cases, Steel’s approach to criminal defense combines ethical standards with strategic legal expertise.

 Who is Brian Steel?